mrispoli24/mrispoli24.github.io/_posts/2014-08-01-adaptive-vs-responsive.md

 ### .For The Visually Inclined

 Here is a graphic to showcase the above definitions.
-If you are an account or project manager and in the business of scoping projects, you may want to consider adding zeros to your price as a client takes you from left to right on the chart.
+If you are an account or project manager and in the business of scoping projects, the development time will typically increase as you go from left to right on the spectrum.

 <img class="elastic" src="/images/adaptive-responsive-spectrum.jpg" alt="the adaptive responsive spectrum chart">